General Information and Policies for Continuing Education

 1. If the grievance concerns a speaker, the content presented by a speaker, or the style of presentation, the individual filing the grievance will be asked to put his/her comments in written format.
 The Director of Training will then pass on the comments to the speaker, assuring the confidentiality of the grieved individual.

-2. If the grievance concerns a particular program offering, its content, level of presentation, or the facilities in which the workshop was offered, the Director of Training and the Assistant Director of Administration and Finance will try to bring the matter to final resolution with input from the Management Team as appropriate.
+2. If the grievance concerns a particular program offering, its content, level of presentation, or the facilities in which the workshop was offered, the Director of Training and the Associate Director of Administration and Finance will try to bring the matter to final resolution with input from the Management Team as appropriate.
 If the grievance cannot be resolved at this level, the matter will be forwarded to the Executive Director.
 Should further action be required, the Institute will refer the matter to the appropriate resources at Boston University.
 In these matters, the resolution may include a partial or full refund or a credit toward a future program if the participant has paid a fee for the program.

 3. If the grievance concerns the DI Continuing Education Program, in a specific regard, the Director of Training will try to bring the matter to final resolution with input from the Management Team as appropriate.
 If the grievance cannot be resolved at this level, the matter will be forwarded to the Executive Director.
 Should further action be required, the Institute will refer the matter to the appropriate resources at Boston University.